5 Brands That Nailed Customer Experience in 2022

 These grant funds are given to Poshmark community members to support their business goals and help them achieve their dreams.
 Sellers apply by meeting eligibility criteria, which requires creating 60-second videos to tell their stories.
 Winners are selected by the Heart & Hustle Community Fund Executive Committee, which includes Poshmark executives.

-As 2021 comes to a close, I’m sure you’re wondering how the Heart & Hustle Community Fund is going?
+You might be wondering, "How is the Heart & Hustle Community Fund going?"
 A quick online search shows thousands of applicants sharing videos about their experience selling on Poshmark.
 This campaign hasn’t just funded dreams, but it’s created valuable user-generated content (UGC) for Poshmark.

 What makes UGC so compelling?
 Because real customers create UGC.
 Research from TurnTo suggests that 90% of shoppers make a purchase decision based on user-generated content.
 Seeing content from genuine customers serves as social proof that a brand is credible, trustworthy, and worthy of a purchase.